 - Have lower risk of ear infections.

-Do not drink any alcohol when you are pregnant.
+It is safest not to use any alcohol while pregnant.
 Unborn babies exposed to alcohol are at risk for Fetal Alcohol Spectrum Disorder [FASD].

-FASD is a term that describes a range of effects that a baby may experience if a mother drinks during pregnancy.
+FASD is a term that describes a range of effects that a baby may experience if a pregnant person drinks alcohol during pregnancy.
 These effects may include physical, mental, behavioural, and/or learning disabilities.
-These effects last a lifetime, and are totally preventable, and they do not need to happen.

-Tell your health care provider about any medication you take and how often.
+Tell your health care provider about any medication you take and how often because some drugs and supplements can harm unborn babies.
+Some drugs can harm babies after birth, through breast milk.

 - Herbal supplements and vitamins